RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 ### Docker fails to write data to disk

-Directory permission and selixus magic might not be setup correctly during installation.
-Then you will encounter Error 500 during build.
-If you expience this your should verify error from docker-registry pod.
+Directory permission and SELinux magic might not be setup correctly during installation.
+If that happens you will encounter Error 500 during build.
+If you experience that error, should verify error from docker-registry pod.

 You can get logs from docker registry with this command from master01 host